-1.20 M/hat washawisas is thoughou postisius at to with due of fue as the importi d 1.26 What mechanism is there for participants to withdraw from the investignow is this communicated to the participants? gation and now is this communicated to the participants: 1.27 What are the potential benefits for the research?
-1.28 Debriefing, Support and/or Feedback to participants Describe any debriefing, support or feedback that participants will received following the pro ject and when.
-1.29 Will the project involve access to confidential information about people witho ııt their consent? , with ut □Yes □No If yes, please explain and justify State what information will be sought, from which organisations and the requirement t for thi S information.
-1.30 Confidentiality/Anonymity - Will the activity involve: Yes No a. non-anonymisation of participants (i.e. researchers may or will know the identity of participants and be able to return responses)? + b. participants having the consented option of being identified in any publication arising from the research? c. the use of personal data (i.e. anything that may identify them - e.g. institutional role - see DP checklist for further guidance)?
-If yes to any please attach completed Data Protection (DP) checklist 1.31 Does the activity involve human tissue?
-See Human Tissue Act (HTA) Supplementary list of Materials to check what is classified as human tissue. □Yes □No If no, please skip to question 1.31 If yes, please detail and answer questions 1.30a-c ii yes, piease detaii and answer questions 1.50a-c 1.31a Who will be sourcing the human tissue? (e.g. a tissue bank governed by its own 1 HTA licence) 1.31b Will the human tissue be stored at UCLan? (please note restrictions on storag ge)
+1.26 What mechanism is there for participants to withdraw from the investigation and how is this communicated to the participants?

+1.27 What are the potential benefits for the research?

+1.28 Debriefing, Support and/or Feedback to participants

+Describe any debriefing, support or feedback that participants will received following the project and when.

+1.29 Will the project involve access to confidential information about people without their consent?

+If yes, please explain and justify

+State what information will be sought, from which organisations and the requirement for this information.

+1.30 Confidentiality/Anonymity - Will the activity involve: Yes No a. non-anonymisation of participants (i.e. researchers may or will know the identity of participants and be able to return responses)? b. participants having the consented option of being identified in any publication arising from the research? c. the use of personal data (i.e. anything that may identify them - e.g. institutional role - see DP checklist for further guidance)?
+If yes to any please attach completed Data Protection (DP) checklist 1.31 Does the activity involve human tissue? [‡] See Human Tissue Act (HT Supplementary list of Materials to check what is classified as human tissue.
+A) □Yes □No If no, please skip to question 1.32 If yes, please detail and answer questions 1.31a-c 1.31a Who will be sourcing the human tissue? (e.g. a tissue bank govern HTA licence) ned by its own 1.31b_Will the human tissue be stored at UCLan? (please note restrictio ns on sto rage) □Yes □No If yes, please state how long and in what form - cellular or acellular (DNA extracted) Please note - if human tissue is only kept for the purpose of DNA extraction rendering it acellular the HTA storage regulations may not apply.
+If holding for DNA extraction, please state the length of time the tissue would be stored pre-extraction.
+1.21 a la the human tions hains used for an estivity listed as a (ashedula ~ 1.31c_Is the human tissue being used for an activity listed as a 'schedule under Schedule 1 Parts 1 and 2 of the Human Tissue Act 2004? (click her 'scheduled purpose' activities) 1.32 Does the project involve excavation and study of human remains? □Yes □No If yes, please give details Discuss the provisions for examination of the remains and the management of a community/public concerns, legal requirement etc. any

-^{} Until such time as the University gains its own HTA Research License, human tissue that is for a 'scheduled purpose' and not sourced from a BioBank or part of an NREC approved project can only be stored for a maximum of 5 days
+[‡] Until such time as the University gains its own HTA Research License, human tissue that is for a 'scheduled purpose' and not sourced from a BioBank or part of an NREC approved project can only be stored for a maximum of 5 days